pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 A: This is an important question, however, it is technically not possible to perform the unfolding with different hadronic interaction models, since we would need to simulate several datasets with different hadronic interaction models.
 The current simulation I am using is based on SIBYLL 2.3d, and I have started the simulation 1,5 years ago, and it is still running.
 Thus, producing several CORSIKA sets is not feasible.
 Instead, we can estimate the impact of the hadronic interaction model based on MCEq.
 In :numref:`mceq_hadronic_models`, the flux of muons at the surface is shown for different hadronic interaction models.
 The fluxes are calculated using MCEq assuming the GSF primary model.
 The ratio panel presents the total fluxes in relation to SIBYLL 2.3d.
 If we now look at :numref:`mceq_cr_models`, the flux of muons at the surface is shown for different primary models.
 The fluxes are calculated using MCEq assuming SIBYLL 2.3d as hadronic interaction model.
 The differences between the different hadronic interaction models are smaller than the differences between the different primary models.
-Hence, we can estimate that the impact of the hadronic interaction model on our unfolding is smaller than the impact of the primary model, and for the primary model we have shown that there is no significant impact on the unfolding, as presented in :numref:`model_independence_full_sample`.
+Hence, we can estimate that the impact of the hadronic interaction model on our unfolding is smaller than the impact of the primary model, and for the primary model we have shown that there is no significant impact on the unfolding, as presented in :numref:`full_sample_primary_model_shift`.

 .. _mceq_hadronic_models:
 .. figure:: images/plots/QA/mceq_hadronic_models.png